becoinc/sdk_resources/beco_SDK_Android_user_guide.md

 ## **RELEASE NOTES AND DIRECTIONS**
 Release | Notes and Directions
 ------------ | -------------
+v1.9(13) to v1.9(14) | Performed a concurrency refactor to fix an issue where the SDK might cause the host App UI to freeze resulting in an Android "Not Responding" dialog, or the App to crash under certain circumstances.
+Maintenacnce around altbeacon integration and Beacon detection.
+Maintenance to improve sugarORM integration.
+Resolved an issue where startScan may not work on first try after App launch.
+Fixed an issue where calling stopScan did not hault Beacon scanning on newer versions of Android.
+Updated build system to Android Gradle v4.6. **Notice:** Please update your build.gradle file to use the AltBeacon library version 2.15.1 `org.altbeacon:android-beacon-library:2.15.1`.
 v1.9(12) to	v1.9(13) | Fixed thread race condition in messaging	code.
 Code cleanup and dependency update.
 Please update your build.gradle file to use the updated versions of our third-party dependencies.
 Refer to the example application `build.gradle`	file for exact version callouts.
 This release removes support for Android versions prior to 5.1.
 API level 22.
 Earlier releases will not work. v1.8.6 to v1.9.12 | Increase foreground responsiveness and provide initial support for Android 8, Oreo. **Notice:** Please update your build.gradle file to use the AltBeacon library version 2.12.2 `org.altbeacon:android-beacon-library:2.12.2`. **Notice:** This release deprecates support for Android versions prior to 5.0.
 Earlier releases may work, but are not tested and validated. v1.7.5 to v1.8.6 | Fix hit stream reporting in the background. **Notice:** Please change your gradle file to point to the altbeacon library version `org.altbeacon:android- beacon-library:2.8.1` because this fixes an issue with Bluetooth stability.